-GraphQL Playground: “GraphQL IDE” that allows to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
+GraphQL Playground: A “GraphQL IDE” that allows you to interactively explore the functionality of a GraphQL API by sending queries and mutations to it.
 It’s somewhat similar to Postman which offers comparable functionality for REST APIs.
-Among other things, a GraphQL Playground…
+Among other things, GraphQL Playground:

 The goal of this tutorial is to build an API for a Hacker News clone.
-Here is a quick rundown of what to expect in this tutorial.
+Here is a quick rundown of what to expect.